FloFincke/affective-chat/README.md

 * Columns that can be ignored by the classifiers
 * Transformers / Transformations on the dataframe
 * Classifier-parameters (max depth of random forest, gamma of SVC ...)
+* Users on which the model should be trained on